lopezviktor/EdgeAI-SmartIrrigationSystem/README.md

 This project implements a **Smart Irrigation System** that leverages **Internet of Things (IoT)** and **Edge Artificial Intelligence (TinyML)** technologies to automate and optimize the watering process in diverse environments — from small private gardens to large agricultural fields.

-The system continuously monitors environmental and soil conditions through low-cost sensors and performs on-device inference using **TinyML models** deployed on an **Arduino UNO R4 WiFi**.
+The system continuously monitors environmental and soil conditions through low-cost sensors and performs local inference on a **Rasberrry Pi Edge AI node** using a trained decision-tree model (or TinyML equivalent), while the **Arduino UNO R4** handles sensing and actuation and the **ESP32** manages cloud transmission to ThingSpeak.

 Based on the prediction, it controls the irrigation mechanism autonomously while transmitting sensor data to the cloud via an **ESP32 Gateway** for visualization and analysis on **ThingSpeak Cloud**.

 By combining **local decision-making (Edge AI)** and **cloud-based analytics**, this architecture enables efficient, scalable, and sustainable water management with minimal human intervention.